VasquezVicente/ForestLandscapes/README.md

 Garcia, M., Vasquez, V.,Muller-Landau, H. (2023).
 Barro Colorado whole-island aerial photogrammetry products for 2018-2023.(Version 4).
 Smithsonian Tropical Research Institute. https://doi.org/10.25573/data.24757284

+## full_workflow
+The full-workflow subdirectory purpose is to provide with a run over coregistration of imagery, transfer of tree crown polygons from one date to another and generate a new crown map to be used in the field for validation

+### main.py
+main.py currently contains an example of the full workflow.
+You will need the following packages:
+    -os
+    -geopandas

+### UAV_photogrametry.py

 ## LandscapeScripts
 ### UAV_photogrametry.py